capy-language/capy/README.md

 And anything else you'd like to know about your types.

-This information is supplied in a few global arrays at both runtime and compile-time, meaning that reflection works within both.
+This information is supplied in a few global arrays at both runtime and compile-time, meaning that reflection works in both.

 This functionality powers the `any` type, which can represent *any* possible value.